-At The Good Care Group, we know through our experience in helping many families to plan home care, that the cost of care is a significant consideration.
-Our friendly and expert care advisors are here to help you make sense of the costs involved in caring for someone living in their own home, so you can better understand everything you need to consider when making your decision.
-Call our team today on 020 3728 7577.
+At The Good Care Group, we know through our experience in helping many families to plan for the cost of home care, that care costs are a significant consideration.
+Our friendly and expert care advisors are here to help you make sense of the home help costs involved in caring for someone living in their own home.
+Call our team today on 0808 2580 372.
 We are here to help you and your family every step of the way.

-If, however you are considering long term care for the first time, we know that you probably want as much information as possible to help you consider all the different options – whether to receive care in your own home or care in a residential setting – our guide below gives you useful information to help you to make the decision that is right for you and your loved one.
-We also set out how you might fund or finance the care you need, as this will be a significant factor in planning your care arrangements.
+If you are considering long-term care for the first time, we know that you probably want as much information as possible to help you consider all the different options.
+Our guide below gives you useful information to help you to make the decision that is right for you and your loved one.

 Domiciliary care at home, sometimes called hourly care or visiting care is usually provided by a domiciliary care agency.
 A visiting carer from the agency you choose will visit you in your home, usually daily, sometimes twice or three times a day to support your care needs.
 Carers will support you with personal care and will enable you to have meals as and when you need them.
 Domiciliary care is suitable for those with low to medium needs and for someone who does not need around the clock care.